mrmdlab/Segmenthor/README.md

 ## todo

 ### IMPORTANT
-- Fix big bug: multiprocessing opens multiple windows, how come?
+- Fix bug: before image is loaded, shouldn't allow user to go through slices (self.frame undefined)
+- display a message after mask is saved successfully
 - don't compute image embedding unless `S` is pressed.
 User can quickly go through all the slices and identify which slices have tumor.
 Then enter SEGMENT mode. then press `S` at every slice that has tumor.
 For example, if 6 slices have tumor, enter SEGMENT mode, press `S` at each of the 6 slices.
 Computation will be done in multiple processes (i.e. in parallel).
 They should be done at about the same time.
 - Fix bug: when going to SEGMENT, then ZOOMPAN, then SEGMENT again, shouldn't compute embedding twice
 - Fix bug: initialize a `mask_instance` when pressing `S`